1 | Fort Rodney

 1 | Auriga Spa

-To find additional details concerning individual places shown on the map, or to zoom into a closer look at a specific part of the map, explore the map by clicking on the colored map pins.
+To learn more about individual places, or to get a better view of a particular part of the map, interact with the map by clicking on the colored dots.
 Another option is to use the following table to interact with the map.
-To try this, click on the colored map dot shown in the first column, or click on the Area/Vicinity description shown in the final column.
+Pick a place that interests you, and just click on the colored map pin shown in the far left column, or click on the Area/Vicinity noted shown in the last column.